16 Jun Minskin Cat Breed Profile

 My Minskin Roots

-Minskins are relatively new breed in the world of cat fancy and was only developed in Boston by Paul McSorley in 1998.
+The breed is relatively new in the world of cat fancy and were developed in Boston by Paul McSorley in 1998.
 McSorley wanted to produce a cat that flaunted the color points of a Siamese, but had really short legs, much like the cat version of the dog breed, Corgi.

 Paul McSorley began an extensive breeding program that had the Sphynx Cat (also known as the Canadian Hairless) and the Munchkin as foundation breeds.
 He also integrated the Devon Rex and the Burmese in the program over time.